 My Insights On This:

 This raises a question one might ask themselves: “I’m getting more traffic, but are those blog visitors doing anything for me?”
-This data shows that not only does blogging result in significantly higher traffic, but the amount of extra leads those businesses are now getting are proportionate to their new traffic increase.
-To put it simply, receiving extra visitors from blog posts almost always tends to correlate with an increase in visitors intending to buy.
+This data shows that not only does blogging result in significantly higher traffic, but the amount of new leads those businesses are receiving are actually proportionate to their new traffic increase.
+To put it simply, blog posts visitors tend to correlate with an increase in visitors intending to buy.

 Fact #3 of 3: